t4d-gmbh/voter-turnout-in-switzerland/README.md

 ## Voter turnouts

-As we can see in the folllwing histogram the voter turnouts are are very roughly normally distributed.
-The red line (normal distruibution caluclated fro the mean and standard deviattion from the data) is just plotted for visualiztion purposes.
+As we can see in the following histogram the voter turnouts are very roughly normally distributed.
+The red line (normal distribution calculated from the mean and standard deviation of the data) is just plotted for visualization purposes.

 <p align="center">
   <img